 Adams Center Scholars

-Ebony Bradley — "With the total cost of the trip underwritten by the Arlin M. Adams Center for Law and Society, in March 2011, I was privileged to attend the 11th Annual Civil Rights Pilgrimage to Alabama with the Faith & Politics Institute."
+Ebony Bradley — "With the total cost of the trip underwritten by the Arlin M. Adams Center for Law and Society, I was privileged to attend the 11th Annual Civil Rights Pilgrimage to Alabama."

 Sara Budsock—"I am thankful to the Adam Center for providing me insight into a perspective career goal, and eventually allowing me to make an educated decision on the right career path for me."

-Bryon Chowka — "Upon graduation, my plan is to attend law school.
+Bryon Chowka — "Upon graduation, I plan to attend law school.
 Because of the Adams Center, I have made significant advancements in reaching this next step in my life."

 Kelsey Fleming — "The Adams Center has provided a number of opportunities to apply what I have learned in the classroom to real-world situations."